-Chocolate Espresso Pound Cake: This chocolate espresso pound cake is rich, decadent, and absolutely chocolatey!
-With homemade whipped cream, fresh strawberries, and chocolate ganache, this might be your new favorite dessert!
+This chocolate espresso pound cake is rich, decadent, and absolutely chocolatey!
+With homemade whipped cream, fresh strawberries, and chocolate ganache, this chocolate pound cake recipe might be your new favorite dessert!

 Chocolate pound cake is amazing.

 I know.
 It’s not all that lady-like, but sometimes in life you’ve got to eat straight out of the tin.
-And eat mini s’mores in multiples.
+And eat 3 Mocha Coconut Ice Cream Sandwiches and drink a gallon of Apricot Lemon Iced Tea because it’s 109 degrees currently and you might die.

 - 6 Tbsp unsweetened cocoa powder